 The Parent and Child Emotional Wellness Program (PACE Wellness)

-PACE Wellness was developed in 2020 and provides mental health services to select Head Start campuses in San Antonio ISD.
-The PACE Wellness program is made up of licensed mental health professional teams who serve students from select high school feeder patterns in each district.
-Each team is made up of a counselor and a social worker who typically provide services to about seven elementary schools, two middle schools, and a single high school.
-The counselor for each feeder pattern provides intensive counseling services to students referred by the district’s Point of Contact personnel at each of the schools in the feeder pattern.
-The social worker for each feeder pattern provides ongoing case management and supportive guidance services to the referred students and any necessary aftercare to the students and their families once counseling services have ended.
+The PACE Wellness program was developed in 2020 and provides mental health services to select Head Start campuses in San Antonio ISD.
+The PACE Wellness program is made up of licensed mental health professional teams (social workers and counselors) who serve students from any SAISD Head Start campus.
+The counselor provides intensive counseling services to students referred by the district’s Point of Contact personnel while the social worker ongoing case management and supportive guidance services to the referred students and their families and any necessary aftercare once counseling services have ended.

 Funder: SAISD